 What are the benefits of drinking lemon salt water every morning?

 Drinking lemon salt water in the morning supports digestion by stimulating bile production, encourages healthy hydration, provides citric acid which supports kidney health by reducing stone formation risk, and may boost energy levels by supporting mitochondrial function.
-It’s most effective when consumed warm, on an empty stomach.
+Effective when consumed warm, on an empty stomach.

 How much lemon salt should I add to water?